What separates a good leader from a great one?

-"Star leaders are stars at leading themselves, first,” says Emotional Intelligence author and psychologist Daniel Goleman.
+"Star leaders are stars at leading themselves, first,” says Daniel Goleman.
 "If you can't fine-tune your own actions – keeping yourself from blowing up or falling to pieces – you'll be poor at handling the people you deal with.”

 By raising your awareness of what's going on within yourself mentally and emotionally, you're able to notice changes as well as understand how outside influences affect you.

 Mindfulness then gives you the "space” to go from how we typically respond to a situation, which is:

 - experience (someone criticizes you or your decision) -> emotional reaction (you become angry and lash out)

 - experience (criticism) -> awareness (I hear what they're saying and I also see that it's making me angry) -> conscious response (You let the anger cool down before responding more constructively, "I understand where you're coming from, this is what I was thinking…”)

 This seemingly simple change can drastically improve how you respond to virtually every kind of social interaction.

 Mindfulness touches all 4 areas of Emotional Intelligence

 Mindfulness helps you develop in all four areas of emotional intelligence at the same time– self-awareness, emotional control, social awareness, and relationship management.